bigleuxenchef/Working/GroovyHelloWorld/src/groovyscript/README.md

 * `myJruleengine1.java`

-...Compare the execution time between java inline code and groovy parse/run code pattern ...It will highlight the power and flexibility of embedding groovy script.
-...part of this use case is as well to play with the groovy script without changing the java apps calling it.
+   Compare the execution time between java inline code and groovy parse/run code pattern It will highlight the power and flexibility of embedding groovy script. part of this use case is as well to play with the groovy script without changing the java apps calling it.
-...Binding concept are illustrated as well as decoupling the groovy parsing/compile from execution.
+   Binding concept are illustrated as well as decoupling the groovy parsing/compile from execution.
 * `myJruleengine2.java`

 * `myJruleengine3.java`